Raid in France

-- For the ARWS racing circuit, teams are made of 4 racers including at least one women
+For the ARWS racing circuit, teams are made of 4 racers including at least one woman

-Raid in France organise in 2018 the Adventure Racing World Championship (ARWC).
-This edition will take place in Reunion Island.
+Raid in France organised from 4th November to 16th November 2018 the Adventure Racing World Championship (ARWC).
+This edition took place in Reunion Island.

 From 2 to 10 of June 2017, Ardèche Department hosted the 9th french édition of the ARWS.